hphelion/documentation/compute.network-guide.md

 * You can configure your virtual server as a Virtual Private Network (VPN) gateway to your networks.

 * The OpenStack Networking API provides the default security group, which defines conditions such as which ports, protocols, and IP addresses the remote virtual machine can open.
-HP Helion Cloud Networking provides the security group rules, which are the conditions and restrictions under which the security group operates, e.g., the protocols and ports for that group.
+HP Helion Public Cloud Networking provides the security group rules, which are the conditions and restrictions under which the security group operates, e.g., the protocols and ports for that group.
 Default rules allow:

 	- All inbound traffic from the same subnet
 	- All outbound traffic
 	- Inbound ssh (TCP Port 22) from any source
 	- Inbound ping (ICMP) from any source

-NOTE: HP Helion Cloud Networking supports adding a rule to all protocols.
+NOTE: HP Helion Public Cloud Networking supports adding a rule to all protocols.
 If you accidentally delete the "default all egress traffic rule," you can add the rule back using the MC.

 __Regions and Availability Zones__

-HP Helion Cloud Networking regional capabilities include:
+HP Helion Public Cloud Networking regional capabilities include:

 * A single API endpoint per region